Be Arresting. Don’t Get Arrested!

 Out of Date Material – Arrest that presenter!

 - Criminal Exhibit A – Old Material – The older your material, the greater the chance that the audience will have encountered it before or, and worse still, they will have encountered you before, saying the same thing.
-There is a famous Dutch father of culture who basically has one keynote speech.
-What ever you engage him to speak about, out he will come with his one keynote speech – And it is difficult to get a refund sometimes.
+There is a famous Dutch expert who basically has one keynote speech.
+Whatever you engage him to speak about, out he will come with his one keynote speech – And it is difficult to get a refund sometimes.

 Read, listen and watch.
 Be present to developments.
 Watch out for shifts in the direction of your specialist subject and keep your presentation approach fresh, present and alive.
 It is not a crime to renew your perspective, challenge YOUR OWN beliefs and treat your audience to something EXCITING and challenging.

 - Old Lag – You Are Not Enjoying It.
-The voice in your head starts to unsettle you, “Are they really listening to you?”, “ Do they believe a word you are saying?”, “Do they think you look pretty / handsome?”
-We can develop all sorts of complexes or simply become bored with our own style or topic when we have been presenting too long and need an upgrade – even the best can suffer from imposter syndrome, delusions of paranoia or become completely immune to the charm of their own material and certainly doubt its power to impress.
+The voice in your head starts to unsettle you, “Are they really listening to me?”, “ Do they believe a word I am saying?”, “Do they think I look pretty / handsome?”
+We can develop all sorts of complexes or simply become bored with our own style or topic when we have been presenting too long and need an upgrade – even the best can suffer from imposter syndrome, delusions of paranoia or become completely immune to the charm of their own material and begin to doubt its power to impress.